xavierpok/tp/docs/DeveloperGuide.md

 ### Non-Functional Requirements

-1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed
+1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.
-2. Setup should be possible without configuration (should just be running binaries)
+2. Setup should be possible without configuration (should just be running binaries).
-3. Should respond to all inputs within approx. 2 seconds maximum
+3. Should respond to all inputs within approx. 2 seconds maximum.
-4. Final size of application should be under 50MB
+4. Final size of application should be under 50MB.
-5. Should not run out of memory with 64MB RAM
+5. Should not run out of memory with 64MB RAM.
-6. Only supports one user at a time
+6. Only supports one user at a time.
-7. Should be able to run with or without internet
+7. Should be able to run with or without internet.
 8. Should NOT crash under recoverable circumstances, excluding irrecoverable errors like a `OutOfMemoryError`, application being killed, etc.
-9. Should be similar to other shell-like / terminal-like CLI for familiarity for tech field users
+9. Should be similar to other shell-like / terminal-like CLI for familiarity for tech field users.

 ### Glossary

-* **Clock**: A Java class, implemented by the app to keep track of current datetime
+* **Clock**: A Java class, implemented by the app to keep track of current datetime.
-* **CLI**: Command Line Interface
+* **CLI**: Command Line Interface.
-* **Contact**: A person who is added to the list, containing details like name, phone number etc
+* **Contact**: A person who is added to the list, containing details like name, phone number etc.
-* **Extensions**: Possible flow of events in use cases
+* **Extensions**: Possible flow of events in use cases.
-* **Field**: An attribute to a contact, used to input contact details or filter contacts
+* **Field**: An attribute to a contact, used to input contact details or filter contacts.
-* **GUI**: Graphical User Interface
+* **GUI**: Graphical User Interface.
-* **Index**: A number that references the position of contact in the contact list
+* **Index**: A number that references the position of contact in the contact list.
-* **LastModifiedDateTime**: The latest datetime when a contact's detail was modified
+* **LastModifiedDateTime**: The latest datetime when a contact's detail was modified.
-* **Mainstream OS**: Windows, Linux, Unix, OS-X
+* **Mainstream OS**: Windows, Linux, Unix, OS-X.
-* **MSS**: Main Success Scenario, assumes that nothing goes wrong in use cases
+* **MSS**: Main Success Scenario, assumes that nothing goes wrong in use cases.
-* **Note**: A brief record attributed to a contact
+* **Note**: A brief record attributed to a contact.
-* **Person View Panel**: The right half of the GUI, used to view details of a contact
+* **Person View Panel**: The right half of the GUI, used to view details of a contact.
-* **Schedule**: A plan for carrying out a process.
-Each contact can only have maximum one schedule
+* **Schedule**: A date & time for an event to occur with a contact.
+Each contact can only have maximum one schedule.

 --------------------------------------------------------------------------------------------------------------------